Skip to main content Skip to Sitemap

 Go for a paddle

-Get out on the water and explore the Trent River and the Bay of Quinte with canoe, kayak or SUP rentals in Quinte West.
+Paddle along the Trent River and the Bay of Quinte with canoe, kayak or SUP rentals in Quinte West.
 A day dock at the Front Street Farmers’ Market makes it easy to stop into downtown Trenton to visit the market or local businesses and refuel for your paddling adventures.

 two hands holding up ice cream in front of the what's your scoop sign, one hand has a big cone of pink cotton candy ice cream and the other is holding a banana split